invertome/hcr-prober/README.md

 ---

-## Hybridisation buffer conditions
+## Hybridization buffer conditions

-HCR v3.0 hybridises in **5×SSC + 50 % formamide at 37 °C**.
+HCR v3.0 hybridizes in **5×SSC + 50 % formamide at 37 °C**.
 Reported Tm and ΔG values reflect those conditions by default, so the `--min-tm`/`--max-tm` range you set is the Tm your probes will actually see in the assay.

 If you want to tune in PCR conditions (50 mM Na⁺, no formamide) — for example to reproduce values from a primer-design tool — pass `--buffer-preset pcr`.
 You can also override individual values; explicit flags win over the preset.